The Metamorphosis: Interpretations

-Fernando Bermejo-Rubio (2012) argued that the story is often viewed unjustly as inconclusive.
-He derives his interpretative approach from the fact that the descriptions of Gregor and his family environment in The Metamorphosis contradict each other.
+Fernando Bermejo-Rubio (2012) argues that the story is often unjustly viewed as inconclusive.
+He reads the descriptions of Gregor and his family environment in The Metamorphosis to contradict each other.
 Diametrically opposed versions exist of Gregor's back, his voice, of whether he is ill or already undergoing the metamorphosis, whether he is dreaming or not, which treatment he deserves, of his moral point of view (false accusations made by Grete), and whether his family is blameless or not.
 Bermejo-Rubio emphasizes that Kafka ordered in 1915 that there should be no illustration of Gregor.
 He argues that it is exactly this absence of a visual narrator that is essential for Kafka's project, for he who depicts Gregor would stylize himself as an omniscient narrator.
 Another reason why Kafka opposed such an illustration is that the reader should not be biased in any way before reading.
-That the descriptions are not compatible with each other is indicative of the fact that the opening statement is not to be trusted.
-If the reader isn't hoodwinked by the first sentence and still thinks of Gregor as a human being, he will view the story as conclusive and realize that Gregor is a victim of his own degeneration.
+That the descriptions are not compatible with each other indicates that the opening statement is not to be trusted.
+If the reader is not hoodwinked by the first sentence and still thinks of Gregor as a human being, he will see that the story is conclusive and realize that Gregor is a victim of his own degeneration.

-Volker Drüke (2013) believes that the crucial metamorphosis in the story is that of Grete.
-She is the character the title is directed at.
-Gregor's metamorphosis is followed by him languishing and ultimately dying.
-Grete, by contrast, has matured as a result of the new family circumstances and assumed responsibility.
-In the end – after the brother's death – the parents also notice that their daughter, "who was getting more animated all the time, [...] had recently blossomed into a pretty and shapely girl", and want to look for a partner for her.
-From this standpoint Grete's transition, her metamorphosis from a girl into a woman, is the subtextual theme of the story.
+Volker Drüke (2013) believes that a crucial metamorphosis in the story is that of Grete, and the title of the story may be directed at her as well as Gregor.
+Gregor's metamorphosis is followed by his languishing and ultimately dying.
+Grete, by contrast, matures as a result of the new family circumstances and assumes responsibility.
+In the end – after the brother's death – the parents also notice that their daughter, "who was getting more animated all the time, ... had recently blossomed into a pretty and shapely girl", and they want to look for a partner for her.
+From this standpoint Grete's metamorphosis from a girl into a woman, is a subtextual theme of the story.

+Allan Beveridge (2009) believes that the story shows the isolating effects of being different from others around you.
+He states that the story "shows how easy it is for carers and psychiatric staff to be unintentionally cruel to sufferers."
+The reaction of the family to Gregor's suffering can be viewed as a metaphor for the presence of a disabled individual in the family and the challenges that come along with it, not only to the individual but to the family itself.